guruucsd/DifferentialEncoding/ADD_EXPERIMENT.md

     * image set for training the autoencoder (`vanhateren/250` is 250 patches from the vanhateren "natural images" dataset)
     * image and task for the perceptron (`okubo_michimata_2002/dots/categorical` is appropriate here)

+#### 3. Add analysis code.

+3a.
+Add file `code/_expts/okubo_michimata_2002/de_Analyze.m` (copy from `code/_expts/vanhateren/de_Analyze.m`).
+3b.
+Add any specific code into that file (or call functions from there).

+#### (optional) 4.
+Analyzing all experiments at once.

+These instructions get you up and running to analyze a single experiment.
+However, the main result of this paper is a comparison across all four experiments (Figure 2).
+To do this:

+4a.
+Add a new script (`experiments/68x50/okubo_michimata_2002/uber_okubo_all.m`) that calls into all four experiments, and saves the output from each call.
+4b.
+Add new code into that script (or better, into `code/_expts/okubo_michimata_2002/analysis/`) to analyze the results across all 4 experiments and plot a figure similar to figure 4.